EOEPCA/deployment-guide/docs/building-blocks/application-hub.md

 kubectl apply -f generated-demo-user.yaml
 ```

+!!! tip
-> Alternatively you can create this user through the Keycloak admin interface.
+    Alternatively you can create this user through the Keycloak admin interface.

 ### 6. Create Groups in AppHub